Varshagupta143/ApexIntern/README.md

 # ApexIntern
-it contains some basic tasks which are part of learning
+it contains some basic tasks which are part of learning web development